alkhateebali/Microservices.Net/README.md

 Handles application settings and environment configurations, facilitating easy setup and management.

 ## Features
-- Clean Architecture and Vertical Slice Architecture (VSA) Blend: Promotes separation of concerns and modular design.
 - CQRS and MediatR: Separates command and query responsibilities, improving code maintainability and scalability.
 - Event Sourcing: Captures changes to an application state as a sequence of events.
 - Dependency Injection: Manages dependencies to improve modularity and testability.